 Though we’ve already seen how content copies in your images should be, taking a look at another example is no harm!

-The lines “Better Late Than Never” helps readers understand the offer is going to be gone once and for all in a while, not to mention the urgency the “last 10 minute idea” creates among visitors – short, extremely conveying and captivating!
+The lines “Better Late Than Never” help readers understand the offer is going to be gone once and for all in a while, not to mention the urgency the “last 10 minute idea” creates among visitors – short, extremely conveying and captivating!

 I would be saying that’s one of the perfect banner images for the Black Friday Sale!
 What do you think?